-- The preferred method of valuation is to simulate the market by estimating the 'willingness to pay' (WTP) or 'willingness to accept' (WTA) a project's outputs or outcomes.
-Willingness to pay for a little more of a service is a reflection of the value placed by consumers on an increment of that service.
-The amount consumers are willing to pay depends to a large extent on the levels of income available to them, so valuations are usually obtained by averaging across income groups. - 4 The quantification of potential social, health or environmental impacts normally requires an alternative approach to valuation.
-Techniques to establish money values for this type of non-market impact generally involve the inference of a price, through either a revealed preference or stated preference approach. - Revealed preference techniques involve inferring an implicit price revealed indirectly by examining consumers' behaviour in a similar or related market.
+5 Revealed preference techniques involve inferring the implicit price placed on a good by consumers by examining their behaviour in a similar or related market.
 Hedonic pricing is an example of this approach.
 For example, the relationship between house prices and levels of environmental amenity, such as peace and quiet, may be analysed in order to assign a monetary value to the environmental benefit.
+Another example is the travel cost method, which involves estimating the costs people incur in order to consume a non-market good such as a recreational site.

-Other examples are travel cost models (for recreational values) and random utility models (to value individual features of a site). - 6 Stated preferences are normally obtained by specially constructed questionnaires and interviews designed to elicit estimates of the willingness to pay (WTP) for, or willingness to accept (WTA), a particular outcome.
+6 Stated preference techniques use specially constructed questionnaires which describe a hypothetical choice within a hypothetical market in order to elicit estimates of the willingness to pay (WTP) for, or willingness to accept (WTA), a particular outcome.
 When using stated preferences the main choice is between contingent valuation and choice modelling (CM).
 Contingent valuation studies elicit WTP or WTA via direct questions such as 'What is the maximum amount you would be prepared to pay every year to receive good x?' (the 'open-ended' format) or 'Which of the amounts listed below best describes your maximum willingness to pay every year to receive good x?' (the 'payment card' format).
 CM studies, on the other hand, elicit values by presenting respondents with a series of alternatives and then asking which is most preferred.
+They are often used in order to value specific attributes of a good, rather than the good as a whole.